The oldest public wildflower garden in the United States

 Above left: 1st photo - The 5 petals of the corolla are broader than the sepals but just as long and alternate in placement with the green sepals.
-The inner throat of the corolla forms a pentagonal glandular structure from which arise the 20+ stamens which surround the rounded yellow female reproductive structure composed of many pistils.
+The inner throat of the corolla forms a pentagonal glandular structure from which arise the 20+ stamens which surround the rounded yellow female reproductive structure composed of many carpels.
 2nd photo - Alternating between the 5 sepals are 5 smaller floral bractlets, slightly darker green, which are not quite as long as the sepals but are hidden behind the petals when the flower is open.
-Both bractlets, sepals and stalks are very hairy.
+Both bractlets, sepals and stalks are glandular hairy.

 Below: The stem leaves have fewer leaflets and the leaflets are more narrow.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The more basal leaves have long stalks and 7 to 11 leaflets.
 2nd photo - Only the terminal leaflet has a stalk.
 Stalks are hairy.
 3rd photo - The root is rhizomatous and develops a stout taproot.